Gallicchio-Lab/sbdd-on-a-laptop/README.md

 ## Case Study

-We followed the paper [Identification of Potent Reverse Indazole Inhibitors for HPK1](https://doi.org/10.1021/acsmedchemlett.0c00672) by Elsie C. Yu and a Merck team in Boston.
+We followed the paper [Identification of Potent Reverse Indazole Inhibitors for HPK1](https://doi.org/10.1021/acsmedchemlett.0c00672) by Elsie C. Yu and a team at Merck (Boston).

 Each student was tasked with modeling a pair of related compounds to confirm the energetic and structural characteristics that informed the team of medicinal chemists at Merck.
 Their work was structure-based, but for the most part, it did not involve advanced molecular modeling.